ssrg-vt/DynaCut/docs/init_removal_servers.md

     -Path to modified CRiU.
     -Path to locations.txt, which is the whitelist of the locations generated in the first step.
 This file is usually generated in the same folder as the path to the binary.

-To see the output, set the `DEBUG = True` in `criu/lib/py/remove_init.py` before executing the following command.

 Example:
 ```
 ❯ ./remove_init.sh "nginx" ~/DynaCut/criu ~/Dynacut/tests/nginx/locations.txt